econoalchemist/mining/README.md

 Mining profitability data.
 Here is some data I gathered from GlassNode.
 The date range is July 12 2020 through July 10 2021.

-This data provides four different electricity rates: $0.03/kWh, $0.08/kWh, $0.13/kWh, & $0.25/kWh to help a range users.
+This data provides four different electricity rates: $0.03/kWh, $0.08/kWh, $0.13/kWh, & $0.25/kWh to help a range of users.

 The BTC price in USD is the daily close.
 The daily mean hashrate is used.